Can Sleep Apnea Cause Heart Issues

 Even during the day, people with sleep apnea often have persistently high blood pressure, which increases the risk of cardiovascular diseases like stroke, heart attack, and heart failure.

-04. Inflammation:
+04. Inflammation

-05. Heart Rhythm Problems (Arrhythmias):
+05. Heart Rhythm Problems (Arrhythmias)

-Sleep apnea can trigger arrhythmias, which are irregular heartbeats.
+IT Can trigger arrhythmias, which are irregular heartbeats.
 The pauses in breathing and the drops in oxygen can alter the heart’s electrical system, potentially leading to conditions such as atrial fibrillation (AFib), a common type of arrhythmia.
 AFib significantly increases the risk of stroke.

-06. Heart Failure:
+06. Heart Failure

 The combination of high blood pressure, frequent oxygen desaturations, and increased stress on the heart can eventually lead to heart failure.